insight-platform/Similari/README.md

 Similari is a framework to build custom trackers, however it provides certain algorithms as an end-user functionality:

-**Kalman filter**, that predicts rectangular bounding boxes co-axial to scene, supports the oriented bounding boxes as well.
+**Kalman filter**, that predicts rectangular bounding boxes axis-aligned to scene, supports the oriented (rotated) bounding boxes as well.

-**Bounding box clipping**, that allows calculating the area of intersection for non-oriented and oriented bounding boxes.
+**Bounding box clipping**, that allows calculating the area of intersection for axis-aligned and oriented (rotated) bounding boxes.

 **Non-Maximum Suppression (NMS)** - filters rectangular bounding boxes co-axial to scene, and supports the oriented bounding boxes.

-**SORT tracking** algorithm (non-oriented and oriented boxes are supported) - IoU and Mahalanobis distances are supported.
+**SORT tracking** algorithm (axis-aligned and oriented boxes are supported) - IoU and Mahalanobis distances are supported.

-**Visual-SORT tracking** - a DeepSORT-like algorithm (non-oriented and oriented boxes are supported) - IoU and Mahalanobis distances are supported for positional tracking, euclidean, cosine distances are used for visual tracking on feature vectors.
+**Visual-SORT tracking** - a DeepSORT-like algorithm (axis-aligned and oriented boxes are supported) - IoU and Mahalanobis distances are supported for positional tracking, euclidean, cosine distances are used for visual tracking on feature vectors.